ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 Please let us know if you'd like any of these platforms other than GitHub to act as the primary home for your code, and we'll update our internal data accordingly.
 We recommend moving repositories either to personal namespaces on these platforms, or to other organizational namespaces to which you have administrative access.

-We also maintain the organizations [Codeberg/ropensci](https://codeberg.org/ropensci) or [GitLab/ropensci](https://gitlab.com/ropensci).
+We also maintain the organizations [Codeberg/ropensci](https://codeberg.org/ropensci) and [GitLab/ropensci](https://gitlab.com/ropensci).
 Note, however, that mirroring to either of these locations must be initiated by rOpenSci staff, only after which can we grant you administrative access over your repositories.
 To reduce the burden on rOpenSci staff, and to enable you to retain full control over your repositories, we therefore recommend that you mirror [GitHub/ropensci](https://github.com/ropensci) repositories to other locations (such as within your personal repositories) on these alternative platforms to which you have direct administrative access.
 If you would nevertheless like your [GitHub/ropensci](https://github.com/ropensci) package mirrored to either [Codeberg/ropensci](https://codeberg.org/ropensci) or [GitLab/ropensci](https://gitlab.com/ropensci), the best way is to ping `@ropesnci/admin` from a GitHub issue in your repository, and we'll start the process.